sisoje/viewmodelify-swift/README.md

 Maybe, but it is a class, a reference-type.
 We can not inject environment inside a class.
 We can inject environment only into a value type that is inside SwiftUI view hierarchy.
 Whats the point of testing something that does not work properly?

 ### But Apple made ObservableObject for a reason
 Yes, Apple made ObservableObject when we want to use a state that outlives the current view so we can attach to that state using ObservedObject or EnvironmentObject.
-Apple did not make ObservableObject so you can copy code from a struct and paste it to a class.
+Apple did not make ObservableObject so you can move code from struct to class.

 # Decoupling
 As our projekct grows some view will get bigger and it would be good to decouple some parts out of the view.